brainsparker/free-mail-merge/README.md

 - [ ] QR codes on labels
 - [ ] Internationalization

+## Deployment

+The app is automatically deployed to GitHub Pages on every push to `main`.

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.

 ## Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.